rgbpokka/tp/docs/UserGuide.md

 <br>`clearvendor`

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-`clearguest` command would remove all vendors and this action is irreversible.
+The `clearvendor` command would remove all vendors and this action is irreversible.
-Only use this command if you really need to wipe all current vendors data.
+Only use this command if you really need to wipe all vendor data.
 </div>

 [Back to Table of Contents](#table-of-contents)